Async Batch Processing for Registration Ingestion & Payment Reconciliation

 def _is_already_processed(self, key: str) -> bool:

-# Implementation: Redis SETNX or DB unique constraint check
+# Production: Redis SETNX on `batch:idem:{key}` or a DB unique constraint.

 return False